 Consider the Audience

 Although unlikely to be required by your professor, there is the possibility that more than one executive summary will have to be written for a given document [e.g., one for policy-makers, one for private industry, one for philanthropists].
-This may only necessitate the rewriting of the conclusion, but it could require rewriting the entire summary in order to fit the needs of the reader.
+This may only necessitate the rewriting of the introduction and conclusion, but it could require rewriting the entire summary in order to fit the needs of the reader.
 If necessary, be sure to consider the types of audiences who may benefit from your study and make adjustments accordingly.

 Clarity in Writing